GLOBAL MARKETS-Dollar gains, oil slips as markets focus on Mideast

 By Herbert Lash

-NEW YORK, Jan 7 (Reuters) - The dollar gained, helped by better-than-expected data in the U.S. non-manufacturing sector, and oil prices retreated on Tuesday as investors anxiously scanned developments in the U.S.-Iranian stand-off in the Middle East.
+NEW YORK, Jan 7 (Reuters) - The dollar gained, helped by better-than-expected data in the U.S. non-manufacturing sector, and oil prices retreated on Tuesday as caution kept investors alert for developments in the U.S.-Iranian stand-off in the Middle East.

-Gold prices inched higher after backing off an almost seven-year high on Monday, when risk-adverse investors drove demand.
-Stocks in Europe and on Wall Street traded mostly little changed, with an upward tilt.
+Gold prices inched higher after backing off an almost seven-year high on Monday, when risk-aversion drove demand.
+Stocks in Europe mostly edged higher and on Wall Street traded little changed to lower.

 A U.S. drone strike in Baghdad on Friday killed Iranian military commander Qassem Soleimani, widely seen as Iran's second-most powerful figure, in a slaying that threatens to spark regional conflict.